celine3to3/Data-Acquisition-Lab0/README.md

 "https://en.wikipedia.org/wiki/List_of_countries_by_carbon_dioxide_emissions"

-Scrapes the column:  "2017 (% of world)" and stores the data in a defaultdict and prints.
+Scrapes the column "2017 (% of world)", stores the data in a defaultdict and prints.

 # Program Output Preview